Dr. Thomas Colletti, DHSc, MPAS, PA-C

 Conclusion: The best available evidence suggests that medication-assisted treatment for opioid use disorder improves hepatitis C outcomes.
 Patients on medication-assisted treatment are more likely to get the referral, evaluation, and treatment for hepatitis C. The medications also decreased incidence, transmission, and seroconversion rates of hepatitis C. Further research into the positive impact medication-assisted treatment can have on patients with opioid-use disorder, and hepatitis C is advised.

 Keywords: Opioid use disorder, hepatitis C, medication-assisted treatment.

 Marko MG.
 Does Medication-Assisted Treatment for Opioid Use Disorder Improve Outcomes for Co-Occurring Hepatitis C?.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2020; 2(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.